Why did you want to be a science teacher? Do you know how to answer this teacher interview question?

 Or, someone might choose to become a teacher because they were inspired by a teacher they had growing up, which made them want to be that kind of teacher to a new generation of students.
 Ultimately, most decide to teach because they want to make a difference in the world by making a difference in a child’s life.

-If your reason for becoming a Science teacher happens to be in this list, then that’s great.
+If your reason for becoming a Science teacher happens to be on this list, then that’s great.
 You can use that example to help form your answer.
-However, your answer should also not all be framed around yourself and your hopes and dreams as an educator.
+However, your answer should also not be framed around yourself and your hopes and dreams as an educator.

-When this question is asked in an interview, the interviewer is trying to determine what kind of educator you are, if you are passionate about science, and how this will affect their students.
+When this question is asked in an interview, the interviewer is trying to determine what kind of educator you are, passionate about science, and how this will affect their students.

-Phrase your answer to what students need in a science teacher instead of why you want to be a teacher.
-End your answer with how your thirst for knowledge, love of discovering creative teaching strategies, and passion for science will help students to learn and achieve at higher rates.
+Phrase your response to what students need from a science teacher rather than why you choose to be a teacher.
+End your answer with how your thirst for knowledge, love of discovering creative teaching strategies, and passion for science will help students learn and achieve higher rates.